 - 1. Discuss entrepreneurship opportunities in the green industry - a.
 Describe factors to consider in making a decision to open a business - b.
 State sources and procedures for funding a small business - c.
 Describe the advantages and disadvantages of the different forms of business ownership - 2.
 Demonstrate proper record-keeping procedures associated with business ownership - a.
 Describe the uses of records in managing a landscape business - b.
 Maintain records for a small landscaping business including income and expense statements, cash flow, inventory, and a net worth statement - 3.
 Describe procedures and techniques for hiring and retaining employees - a.
 Discuss methods for training employees - b.
 Describe factors related to employer-employee relationships including insurance, wages and benefits, withholding taxes, performance evaluation, employer liability, and terminations - c.
 Examine laws and regulatory agencies relating to hiring migratory and immigrant labor - 4.
 Describe and utilize the steps in developing and submitting a bid - a.
 Interpret specifications and working drawings - b.
 Complete sample forms required for submitting estimates and bids - c.
 Write a bid for a specific job that includes direct and indirect costs - d.
 Write a contract for a specific job that includes the following essential elements: working drawings and specifications, general and specific conditions, and methods of payment - e.
-Develop a work schedule for a landscape business emphasis on production practices associated with fertilization, pest control, environment control, and marketing.
+Develop a work schedule for a landscape business

-Course Number and Name: HLT 2323 Greenhouse and Nursery II

-Description: This course is a continuation of Greenhouse and Nursery Production I with

-Hour Breakdown: Semester Credit Hours Lecture Lab Contact Hours 3 1 4 75
+Course Number and Name: HLT 2323 Greenhouse e and Nursery II Description: This course is a continuati Production I with emphas with fertilization, pest con marketing. on of Greenho is on productic trol,environmo use and Nurs on practices a ent control, a sery ssociated Ind Hour Breakdown: Semester Credit Hours Lecture Lab Contact Hours 3 1 4 75 Prerequisite: Instructor Approved

 - 1. Prepare a complete production schedule for a fall crop - a.
-Develop a crop program for fall production of greenhouse plants to include selection of plant species to be grown, timing of operations, supplies, marketing, production costs, and spacing for optimum production - 2.
+Develop a crop program for fall production of greenhouse plants to include selection of plant species to begrown, timing of operations, supplies, marketing, production costs, and spacing for optimum production - 2.
 Examine fertilization principles - a.
 Identify and describe the use of fertilizer proportions in greenhouse and nursery production - b.
 Describe factors that influence fertilizer application rates and methods on different plants - c.
 Contrast the advantages and disadvantages of different fertilizer formulations - d.
 Calculate the amount of chemicals and water needed to produce a solution that contains the recommended parts-per-million mixture of active ingredients for a specific crop - e.
 Apply different fertilizer formulations - 3.
 Calculate and use growth regulators - a.
-Describe the use of and apply growth regulators on specific greenhouse and nursery crops - 4.
+Describe the use of and apply growth regulators on specific greenhouse and nursery crops 4.
 Identify and develop pest and pest management procedures - a.
-Identify major greenhouse pests including insects, viruses, bacteria, fungi, and weeds, and describe their life cycle and control - b.
+Identify major greenhouse pests including insects, viruses, bacteria, fungi, and weeds, and describe their lifecycle and control - b.
 Develop and implement an integrated pest management system for greenhouse or nursery operation - 5.
 Recognize lighting concepts for crop production - a.
-Describe methods for maximizing and minimizing light intensity for greenhouse crops - b.
-Describe the concept of photoperiod manipulation, and apply it to the production of greenhouse crops - 6.
-Evaluate nursery production techniques and methods - a.
+Describe methods for maximizing and minimizing light intensity for greenhouse crops b.
+Describe the concept of photoperiod manipulation, and apply it to the production of greenhouse crops 6.
+Evaluate nursery production techniques and methods

+- a.
 Describe, contrast, and apply nursery production techniques for bare root, container, and field grown stock - b.
-Use the American Standards for Nursery Stock to grade nursery plants course includes instruction in preparing arrangements with fresh and dried materials, seasonal pieces, funeral sprays, and the use of floral wire services.
+Use the American Standards for Nursery Stock to grade nursery plants

-Course Number and Name: HLT 2413 Floral Design

-Description: A course to develop knowledge and skills associated with retail floristry, this

-Hour Breakdown: Semester Credit Hours Lecture Lab Contact Hours 3 1 4 75
+Course Number and Name: HLT 2413 Floral Desig n Description: A course to develop know floristry, thiscourse includ arrangements with fresh a funeral sprays, and the use ledge and skil es instruction Ind dried mat e of floral wire ls associated in preparing erials, season e services. with retail al pieces, Hour Breakdown: Semester Credit Hours Lecture Lab Contact Hours 3 1 4 75 Prereguisite: Instructor Approved